I’m not entirely sure how it happened, but I used to really really like Blindspott, and I will offer three pieces of evidence:

 Best bit: the seething mass of dudes, barely contained by the fences.

-Bonus: Here’s Shelton and Marcus from Blindspott giving high school music students a lesson in the structure of “S.U.I.T.” and make it seem like the world’s most boring song.
+Bonus: Here’s Shelton and Marcus from Blindspott giving high school music students a lesson in the structure of “S.U.I.T.” and somehow make it seem like the world’s most boring song.

 Director: Nic Finlayson